Noaozer/NoaRepo/.swm/swmd-qa-test.4xwjb.sw.md

 8.  go through SWmd:
 *   compare the SWmd to the doc - make sure every syntax in SWmd represents command in the doc

-*   make sure the file is written in Swimm new syntax
+*   make sure the file is written in Swimm new syntax (view all symbols)
 2.  open the file - make sure Swimm read the file and shows every command right

 3.  create a doc with editor commands (Swimm + mark down syntax)